 Injections will target the nerves related to the chronic pain and will often include several injections in the area per treatment.
 Generally, the first treatment will result in diminished pain lasting anywhere from a few hours to a few days after the treatment- this is a good sign and shows that the patient is responding positively to the treatment.

-However, one treatment is not enough and the patient will have to return for follow-up procedures.
+However, one treatment is not enough, and the patient will have to return for follow-up procedures.
 Each time, the results will be compounded resulting in longer and longer periods without pain.
-The ultimate goal is to continue injections until pain is relieved permanently.
+Ultimate goal is to continue injections until pain is relieved permanently.

-The majority of clients are able to enjoy elimination of pain in the long-term after 6-10 treatments, others may take as much as 20.
-Some clients do not experience full pain elimination but do enjoy significantly reduced pain that allows them to enjoy their daily lives.
-Each individual is different so we will work with you in your unique case to ensure maximum results with this treatment.
+Majority of clients can enjoy elimination of pain in the long-term after several treatments.
+Some clients do not experience full pain elimination, due to more complex nature of their pain, they will require additional tools on their way to recovery.
+Each patient is different so we will work with you in your unique case to ensure maximum results with this treatment.